danielharrington06/COMP0002-C-Coursework/README.md

 ./robot-prog.out 10 10 3 4 east | java -jar drawapp-4.5.jar
 ```

+The grid width and height is automatically at least 4 even if lower values are entered.
+Their maximum value is determined based upon the values in `config.c`.
+They both default to 12 if no other values are given.

 If the specified position is taken up by an obstacle or is out of bounds, a random position will be generated.

-If the directino is invalid, a random direction will be chosen, but the position kept.
+If the direction is invalid, a random direction will be chosen, but the position kept.

 ## 📁 Program Structure Overview

 !! include explanation of what is in each `.c` file

-## 🗺️ Map Coordinate System Explanation

-The program uses a **zero-indexed coordinate system** for both the arena and the robot’s internal map.
-- The top-left corner of the arena is at `(0, 0)`
-- The bottom-right corner is at `(arenaWidth - 1, arenaHeight - 1)`
-- The x-coordinate increases from left to right
-- The y-coordinate increases from top to bottom

-Each tile in the arena grid is uniquely identified by its `(x, y)` coordinates within these bounds.

-Example:
-- For an arena of size 10 × 8:
-- Top-left tile → `(0, 0)`
-- Bottom-right tile → `(9, 7)`
+talk about `arenaGrid[y][x]`

+like the drawapp, the coordinate system has its origin in the top left corner and the x-axis extends to the right, and the y-axis extends downwards